 Because no leadership vacuum exists, the minority JV partner executive can focus on driving his firm’s role in the pursuit.
 The Proposal Manager has a clear line of responsibility to his firm’s executive and coordinates with the minority firm’s executive to help drive proposal content.

 Proposal reviews become productive.
-When senior personnel play an active role in the pursuit and contribute to the development of the win strategy and/or the proposal content, the review is focused on fine tuning the message instead of revising it.
+When senior personnel play an active role in the pursuit and contribute to the development of the winning strategy and/or the proposal content, the review is focused on fine tuning the message instead of revising it.
 Recovery from the Red Team is focused on final changes instead of a substantive shift in approach.

 Investing Authority in the Proposal Manager Can Prevent the Rest of the Problems

 An astute Pursuit Manager will understand the necessity of investing the Proposal Manager with the authority he/she needs to do their job.
-Ideally this is done publicly at the kick-off meeting to put all project personnel on notice that when the Proposal Manager sets a deadline, it carries the same weight as a directive from the Pursuit Manager.
+Ideally, this is done publicly at the kick-off meeting to put all project personnel on notice that when the Proposal Manager sets a deadline, it carries the same weight as a directive from the Pursuit Manager.
 The two manager, working together, manage different but equally important phases of the pursuit.

 By flipping the risk category list upside down, you’ve now revealed the single-most effective way to ensure a higher proposal score.
 By shifting attention to the importance of effective leadership, the two remaining risk categories are eliminated.
 Careless errors and an unfocused vision are no longer issues.